BarchamMal/Skinning-Mod/README.md

   + A: For another thing, things are done a bit more realistic. i.e. you get appropriate amounts of food from animals, bones or bonemeal from animals, byproducts like scutes from turtles or spikes from pufferfish.

  - Q: May I use this mod in my modpack?
- - A: Well, it's not on curse forge, but if you want to compile it yourself and use it anyways be my guest.
+ - A: Well, it's not on Curseforge, but if you want to compile it yourself and use it anyways be my guest.
 Just credit me and provide a link to this repo.

  + Q: Will you port this mod to X version?
  + A: If X is before 1.20.4 then no, I don't plan to.